-Transparent Language even uses game dynamics and the program is touchscreen compatible, so it’s an engaging option for any Spanish learner.
+Transparent Language even uses game-like learning methods and the program is touchscreen compatible, so it’s an engaging option for any Spanish learner.

 The listening, reading, speaking and writing practice will help prepare you for any situation you might encounter.

-If you’re looking for an online Spanish course that can also give you college credit, look no further.
+If you’re looking for a Spanish online course that can also earn you college credit, look no further.

-Oregon State University’s online Spanish courses are affordably priced at just $280 per credit, which is a bargain compared to many online college courses.
-Check with your college or university ahead of time to see if the credits will transfer.
+Oregon State University’s online courses are affordably priced per credit, but you should check with your college or university ahead of time to see if the credits will transfer.

 If you liked this post, something tells me that you'll love FluentU, the best way to learn Spanish with real-world videos.